-- Dry the bone-in turkey breast.
+- Dry the turkey breast.
 Use a paper towel to pat the turkey until very dry.
 This helps the herb butter stick… and that’s a good thing.

 - Prep the slow cooker.
 Grease the bottom, place onions inside and pour chicken broth over it.

 - Rub the turkey breast with herb butter.
 Place it in the Crock Pot and cover.

 - Cook the turkey breast in the Crock Pot.
 You’ll want it to reach an internal temperature of 160 degrees F. We’re NOT cooking to 165 degrees F, which is the typical safe temperature for poultry, because the temperature will rise more while broiling and resting.
 (More details below!)